iamakrasian/hudai/wordvaultsystem.md

-cd Documents                    navigate into a subfolder one level down cd Documents\WordVault          navigate into a subfolder two levels down cd ..                           go one level up (back to the parent folder) cd C:\Users\Imran Hossain       navigate to any full path from anywhere dir                             list all files and folders in the current location
+cd Documents                    navigate into a subfolder one level down cd Documents\WordVault          navigate into a subfolder two levels down cd ..                           go one level up (back to the parent folder) cd C:\Users\Akrasian            navigate to any full path from anywhere dir                             list all files and folders in the current location
 ```